jan-bogaerts/mark/src/markdownCode.md

   - GPT
   - View

-##### GPT section:
+##### GPT section
 - the GPT-section component contains actions related to the configuration of the GPT service.
 - all buttons use an appropriate icon as content, no text.
+- The GPT-section component keeps track of the open state of the 'open-ai configuration dialog'
 - it supports the following actions
-  - key: this button opens a dialog box where the user can enter his api-key that will be used for api-calls with the open-ai platform.
+  - key: this button opens the 'open-ai configuration dialog'.
     - use a key for the icon.
-  - model: this is a combobox where the user can select which default model should be used when requests are sent to open-ai.
+  - model: the ModelComboBox component (Select in antd) where the user can select the default model for requests sent to open-ai.
     - the list of available models used to populate the combobox, comes from the gpt-service.
+    - get the initial value for the combobox from the gpt-service.
+    - when the value is changed, save to the gpt-service.

+##### open-ai configuration dialog
+- The open-ai configuration dialog is a modal dialog (from the antd library) implementation that is used to edit the open-ai configuration settings.
+- the top of the dialog contains a title with short description.
+- the dialog contains an input box where the user can enter his api-key that will be used for api-calls with the open-ai platform.
+  - When the dialog box opens, the current value of the api-key is retrieved from the gpt-service and shown in the input box.
+- At the bottom of the dialog box are 2 buttons:
+  - cancel: close the modal dialog without saving the value.
+  - ok: close the modal dialog after saving the new api-key value to the gpt-service.

-##### view section:
+##### view section
 - the view-section component contains actions related to the configuration of the appearance of the application
 - all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - theme: this is a combobox where the user can select the preferred color mode: light or dark mode.
-This maps to the theme used by the monaco editor.
+This value is linked to the value of the theme-service that manages the currently selected theme.
-  - font: this is a combobox that the user can use to select the font that is used by the monaco editor and markdown viewer.
+  - font: this is a combobox that the user can use to select the font for the markdown text.
+This value is linked to the value of the theme-service.
-  - font-size: this is a combobox that the suer can use to select the size of the font in the monaco editor and markdown view.
+  - font-size: this is a combobox that the suer can use to select the size of the font for the markdown text.
+This value is linked to the value of the theme-service.

 ### body
 - the body component represents the main body of the application.